A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Study Design based on Novel Loss Function

+\textbf{Attention:} Introduced by Vaswani et al. (\citeyear{vaswani2017attention}), the attention mechanism excels at language related and generative tasks.
+To name a few popular applications, attention is a crucial component in large language models and diffusion models.
+Given a sequential input such as a sentence or a time series of stock data in our case, we first construct contextual questions (Q) and keys (K) as attempted answers.
+The interactions between the questions and keys weight the values (V) to produce the output of one attention head.
+Multiple independent attention heads can be constructed in parallel forming Multi-Head Attentions (MHA), and their outputs are concatenated before taken to subsequent dense layers.
+The MHA layer and its subsequent layers make up one encoder block.
+Residual connections \citep{he2016deep} are used among layers in the encoder block to speed up data passage.
+There are typically multiple consecutive encoder blocks in practice.

-For ML models, we embed the one-hot sector vectors from their original 12 dimensions into $n=28$ dimensions.
-The embedding is added to the third dimension of the input data $X$ of shape (None, 20, 28), and the embedding matrix is trained together with other parameters.
-The way in which the sector embedding is added to the input data resembles how positional embeddings are used in Transformer models \citep{vaswani2017attention}, and their corresponding purposes are similar.
-In this particular application in stock selection, there are several reasons for why we need to use sector information to guide both the basic and technical features.
+\textbf{Sector Embedding:} We embed a trainable one-hot vector calculated from the 12 sector dimensions into $n=28$ dimensions.
+The embedding is added to the third (feature) dimension of the input data $X$ of shape (None, $m$, $n$), and the embedding matrix is trained together with all other parameters.
+The way in which the sector embedding is added to the input data resembles how positional embeddings are used in transformer models \citep{vaswani2017attention}.
+In this particular application in stock selection, there are several reasons for why we need to use sector information to guide the technical features.
 The features we constructed for each stock should be interpreted differently in different sectors.
-Certain features have varying levels of impact depending on the sector they are in, or some features exhibit different lengths of periodicity.
+Certain features have varying levels of impact depending on the sector they are in, and some features exhibit different levels of longevity and periodicity.
 Moreover, the embedding matrix only contributes $12\times 28=336$ additional parameters, serving as an economical method to integrate categorical data with continuous data.

-In the case of ML models, once the sector embedding is added to the input data, the sum is passed through different models that we will discuss in Section \ref{sec:CNN Architecture} below.
-This part corresponds to the ``training'' box in Figure \ref{fig:schematic}.
-For non-ML models, no sector embedding is added.